MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 In earlier releases of Operations Manager, changes to log-level settings of OMI processes required an agent restart.

-With SCOM 2019 UR3, log-level settings can be changed without the need for restarting the agent.
+With Operations Manager 2019 UR3, log-level settings can be changed without the need for restarting the agent.

 Use the following steps: